enum class and Scoped Enumerations

 Summary

-enum class has been around since C++11, and today it is an indispensable foundational tool in modern C++.
-Through three core improvements — scoped isolation, no implicit conversion, and specifiable underlying types — it thoroughly fixes the type safety issues of C-style enum.
+enum class has existed since C++11 and is today an indispensable basic tool in modern C++.
+Through three core improvements—scope isolation, prohibition of implicit conversion, and specifiable underlying types—it completely fixes the type safety issues of C-style enum.

-Bitwise operations require manually overloading operators, but this is precisely the embodiment of type safety: the compiler won't mix values from two different enumerations in bitwise operations behind your back.
-The combination of switch and enum class lets the compiler check for exhaustiveness, and paired with the -Wswitch flag, no branch will be missed when new enumeration values are added.
-C++20's using enum then provides a convenient shorthand for scenarios that frequently use enumerations, all while maintaining type safety.
+Bitwise operations require manually overloading operators, but this is precisely the embodiment of type safety: the compiler won't mix values of two different enumerations for bitwise operations without your knowledge.
+The combination of enum class and switch allows the compiler to check exhaustiveness, and with the -Wswitch option, no branches are missed when adding new enumeration values.
+C++20's using enum provides a convenient shorthand for frequent enumeration usage while maintaining type safety.

-The next topic we will explore, "strongly-typed typedef," solves the same class of problems as enum class — except it targets not "finite enumeration values," but "values with the same underlying type but different semantics."
+The next topic we will discuss, "strong typedef," solves the same class of problems as enum class—except it faces not "finite enumeration values" but "values with the same underlying type but different semantics."